codecrafters-io/grep-tester/docs/grep-breakdown.md

 - The file is guaranteed to exist and contain multiple lines
 - Output should contain the full lines that match the pattern

-# Stage 3: Multiple-file search
+# Stage 3: Multi-file search

 In this stage, you'll add support for pattern matching on the contents of multiple files.